interlay/interlay.github.io/docs/vault/multi-collateral.md

 - Kintsugi <> Moonriver: https://apps.moonbeam.network/moonriver
 - Kintsugi <> Karura: https://apps.karura.network/bridge

+## Locking Lending Tokens like qDOT or qUSDT as Collateral

+qTokens can be listed as collateral as well. qTokens are interest bearing tokens as they earn interest from the lending operation.

+To use a qToken as vault collateral follow three steps:

+1. Deposit the [qToken into the lending market](guides/lending?id=_3-deposit-to-a-lending-market).
+You can do this via the UI as in the linked guide or use `loans.mint(token, amount)` in polkadot.js.
+2. When depositing a token to the lending market, it is not autmatically locked as collateral.

+  a.
+If you just deposited the tokens into the lending market, there's nothing to do.

+  b.
+However, if you are borrowing tokens from the lending protocol, chances are that the token is used as collateral.
+Ensure that the qToken is not locked as collateral in the lending protocol.
+On the UI, navigate to the /lending page and [untoggle the "Collateral" toggle](guides/lending?id=_4-enable-the-collateral-toggle).

+3. Register the qToken as collateral as described in the [registration section](#registration).

 ## Registration

 There are three ways to register a Vault: